Colorado Parenting Time Contempt

 - Recognize APR, JDF, and parenting time as a search cluster - Allocation of parental responsibilities (APR) and parenting time show up in searches.
 JDF numbers are Colorado Judicial Branch form labels.
 Seeing those terms does not tell you which motion fits your facts.

-- Do not collapse enforcement into modification - If you need to change the schedule, the Colorado overview page is /guides/states/co/forms/parenting-time-modification.
+- Do not collapse enforcement into modification - If you need to change the schedule, the Colorado overview page is Colorado parenting time modification.
 This page is for alleged violations and enforcement framing, not a second modification walkthrough.

 - Anchor the dispute to the written parenting plan and orders - Judges usually look at signed orders and parenting plan language before informal agreements.
 Know which paragraphs are in dispute.

-- Use the national contempt documentation guide for step-by-step logging - For incident logs, proof habits, and calm filing prep, use /guides/contempt-enforcement-parenting-time.
+- Run the same national log sequence, then add Colorado district facts - For incident logs, proof habits, and calm filing prep, use Contempt, enforcement, and parenting time (national guide).
 That guide is the repeatable method; this page does not duplicate it.

-- If access is withheld, read the gatekeeping guide before you label it - When the fight is about withheld time or access documentation, start with /guides/document-gatekeeping-denied-parenting-time before defaulting to enforcement labels.
+- If access is withheld, read the gatekeeping guide before you label it - When the fight is about withheld time or access documentation, start with Documenting gatekeeping and denied parenting time (national) before defaulting to enforcement labels.

 - Confirm district and county rules - Judicial district and county practices differ for deadlines, programs, mediation or ODR, and filing channels.
 Confirm with your clerk or counsel.